 So what is it about these statues that “rewrite history?”
 It all has to do with the historically difficult relations between the Romans and the Etruscans.
 The artifacts have been dated to the period when the region was transitioning from Etruscan rule to becoming part of the Roman Empire between the second and first century BC.
 This period was fraught with instability and difficulties between the two peoples.

 Italy hails 'exceptional' discovery of ancient bronze statues in Tuscany https://t.co/6LliG1H8S3 pic.twitter.com/Bhb8vcKj8r

 The statues, however, give evidence that despite this unrest, both Etruscans and Romans would pray together at the thermal springs.
 One of the dig organizers, Jacopo Tabolli, said that “While there were social and civil wars being fought outside the sanctuary…inside the sanctuary the great elite Etruscan and Roman families prayed together in a context of peace surrounded by conflict.”

-Given the significance of the find, the Italian Ministry of Culture has already announced its plans to construct a new museum to house the artifacts.
+Given the significance of the find, the Italian Ministry of Culture immediately announced its plans to construct a new museum to house the artifacts.

 In June 2023, the remarkable 24 bronze statues will be publicly exhibited for the very first time.

 More from us: Cleopatra’s Long-Lost Tomb May Be at the End of This Mysterious Ancient Tunnel